 There are dozens of food tours offered in Dallas, but none quite like the Dallas by Chocolate.
 Book a tour just in time for their special Valentine’s Day events.
 Or sample your favorite sweets at some of Dallas’ other popular foodie attractions.

 Food tours and special events aside, Dallas is home to dozens of famous desert shops.
 Finish off your night at the Sablon Chocolate Lounge, Cake Bar or Sweet Daze.

 10. John F. Kennedy Memorial

 This may be the saddest part of your trip, but the John F. Kennedy Memorial is a mesmerizing monument that captures the president’s true spirit.
 While you’re there, look at the life and legacy of JFK at the Sixth Floor Museum.

+Be sure to keep up with event calendars so you don’t miss out on any cool activities.
 As the third largest city in Texas, and ninth in the country, Dallas certainly lives up to the Texas expectation: the bigger the better.
 From major sporting events to world-class museums, the list of things to do in Dallas is endless.